Step-by-step: Your Guide to Sweatcoin and Step Counter Apps

 When you amass steps in your Sweatcoin app you earn Sweatcoins.
-Sweatcoin isn’t a traditional currency but rather a form of digital currency, like Bitcoin that you can use in an online marketplace.
+Sweatcoin isn’t a traditional currency but rather a form of digital currency that you can use in an online marketplace.
 To earn one sweatcoin, you need to take around 1000 steps (which you should already be doing on your daily commute and coffee run for example) although this can vary.

 It’s worth noting that your inside steps will not be counted by Sweatcoin, only the steps you take outside count.
 So, yes you do need to leave the house, sorry.
 The good news is that when you leave the house to head to work or to walk the dog, those steps count.
 Sweatcoin claims to help users become more than 20% more active each day, even after a period of 6 months.